Top Fuel: History

 In 1958, NHRA banned nitro in all categories; the American Hot Rod Association (AHRA) still allowed it, and Fuel Dragsters (FD), Hot Roadsters (HR), and Fuel Coupés (FC): this led to Fuel Altereds (AA/FAs), Factory Experimentals (A/FXs), and (ultimately) Funny Cars (TF/FCs).

 Independent drag strips, not NHRA sanctioned, offered venues for the fuel racers.
 Smokers Car Club hosted the first U.S. Fuel and Gas Championship at Famoso Raceway in March 1959.
 Bob Hansen won Top Fuel Eliminator (TFE) in his A/HR, with a speed of 136 mph.

 Jimmy Nix, who previously ran a Top Gas dragster; Jim Johnson, who ran a Dodge Polara stocker, and who had won the B/SA title in 1963; Jim Nelson; and Dode Martin pioneered TF/FC.
 (Nix tried to persuade Chrisman to get Mercury Racing Director Fran Hernandez to allow him to run his Comet's 427 on nitro, as a way to gain leverage on NHRA, so Nix could use nitro himself).
 These cars ran in NHRA's S/FX class, variously defined as "Super Factory Experimental" or "Supercharged Factory Experimental".

 They were shortly turning in E.T.s in the low 11s and trap speeds of over 140 mph; at Long Beach on 21 March, an 11.49 pass at 141.66 mph was recorded.
-These cars ran in NHRA's S/FX class, variously defined as "Super Factory Experimental" or "Supercharged Factory Experimental".

 Bob Sullivan's Pandemonium (a '65 Plymouth Barracuda) joined about six other nitro-fuelled early funny cars facing fuel dragsters in the 1965 season.

 In 1971, Don Garlits introduced the Swamp Rat XIV, a rear-engined Top Fuel dragster.
 While others had been developed in the previous decade, it was the first successful one, winning the 1971 NHRA Winternationals.

 In 1984, Top Fuel was at a low point.
 It was having trouble attracting full sixteen-car fields, leading to cutting back to eight-car rosters, while the International Hot Rod Association dropped Top Fuel entirely.
 The same year, Joe Hrudka offered a major purse, the Cragar-Weld Top Fuel Classic and "Big Daddy" Don Garlits returned to Top Fuel full-time.
 By 1987, NHRA Top Fuel Funny Car was drawing twice as many entrants as positions available.

-In 2012 enclosed cockpits where allowed to be used regularly used in top fuel by the NHRA.
+In 2012 enclosed cockpits were allowed to be used regularly in top fuel by the NHRA.